21 SIS Epidemic Across a Dynamic Network

 21.2.1 Epidemic Model Parameters

 Our SIS model will rely on three parameters.
 The act rate is the number of sexual acts that occur within a partnership each time unit.
-The overall frequency of acts per person per unit time is a function of the incidence rate of partnerships and this act rate parameter.
+The overall frequency of acts per person per unit time is a function of the number of ongoing partnerships (mean degree) and this act rate parameter.
 The infection probability is the risk of transmission given contact with an infected person.
 The recovery rate for an SIS epidemic is the speed at which infected individuals become susceptible again.
 For a bacterial STI like gonorrhea, this may be a function of biological attributes like sex or use of therapeutic agents like antibiotics.

 Code